-There is sometimes confusion among medical students that what’s the difference between the thrombolytic agents, fibrinolytic agents and the anticoagulants and which drugs or agents perform each of these actions.
+There is sometimes confusion among medical students that what’s the difference between the thrombolytic agents, fibrinolytic agents and the anticoagulants.
+In this article we’ll study the difference between them and also learn which drugs or agents perform each of these actions.

 Lets check out what are these blood thinners and what’s the difference between each blood thinner.

 Thrombolytic agents break down the thrombus or clot itself.